rafaelw/mojo/sky/examples/fn/README.md

   }
 }
 ```
 An app is comprised of (and is, itself, a) components.
 A component's main job is to implement `Node render()`.
 The idea here is that the `render` method describes the DOM of a component at any given point during its lifetime.
-In this case, our `HelloWorldApp`'s `render` method just returns a `Text` node which prints the customary line of text.
+In this case, our `HelloWorldApp`'s `render` method just returns a `Text` node which displays the obligatory line of text.

 Nodes
 -----